 Mary is an Emeritus Professor working on 19th century literature and culture with a specialism in book history, and has particular research interests in the history of reading and the publication and circulation of Victorian and Edwardian popular texts.
 She welcomes applications for MPhil/PhD work on any aspect of Victorian and Edwardian literature, publishing history, and print culture.
 Mary is also the Founder and Director of the interdisciplinary Southampton Centre for Nineteenth-Century Research, in which postgraduates play a full and active part.

 Sarah Hayden’s research focuses on the points of intersection between art, experimental writing and vocality.
 She is currently leading the Voices in the Galleryproject (2019-2023), in conjunction with Nottingham Contemporary and John Hansard Gallery, and writing a book about voice in contemporary art.
-Recent projects include a book on avant-garde artisthood and American modernist and contemporary poetry (University of New Mexico Press) and a book (with Paul Hegarty) on the German 1960s artist, Peter Roehr (Snoeck/Daimler Art Collection), both of which will appear in Spring 2018.
-She is currently collaborating with the video/performance artist Kevin Atherton on an exhibition for September 2018 and developing a new project on vocal interjections in gallery contexts.
+Recent projects include a book on avant-garde artisthood and American modernist and contemporary poetry (University of New Mexico Press) and a book (with Paul Hegarty) on the German 1960s artist, Peter Roehr (Snoeck/Daimler Art Collection), both of which came out in 2018.
+She is currently developing a new project on vocal interjections in gallery contexts.

 My research/writing/curation/performance continues to be marine based with specific interests in shape-shifting whale/bird/animal/human cultures as expressed by human/natural histories in Southampton, the UK, Netherlands, New England, Sri Lanka and New Zealand, with a particular focus on queer nature, literature, art and physical immersion.